OpenOmics/mpox-seek/docs/index.md

   </a>

   <p>
-    mpox-seek is an awesome, portable and fast oxford nanopore pipeline for targeted monkeypox sequencing.
+    mpox-seek is an awesome, portable and fast oxford nanopore pipeline for targeted and whole-genome monkeypox sequencing.
   </p>

 </div>